MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 - A table that maintains known auction flippers.
 You will manually enter new data to this table.

-- A view to immediately flag auction flippers based on both the flipping activities view and the known auction flippers table.
+- A view to immediately see auction flippers based on both the flipping activities view and the known auction flippers table.

 1. Create a view to detect auction flipping activities.